MedhaviniMathur1804/Closet_Muse/README.md

 - TensorFlow with MobileNetV2 for classification
 - OpenCV for image processing
 - FAISS for similarity search
-- MongoDB for data storage
+- Docker for data storage
 - Python libraries: NumPy, Pillow, scikit-learn

 ## Prerequisites